unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // Normally links in files are downloaded to check that they really exist
   // disableAllLinkFetchingFlag='false' // 'true' or 'false'
-  disableAllLinkFetchingFlag='true' // 'true' or 'false' TEMP TEMP TEMP TEMP TEMP TEMP
+  disableAllLinkFetchingFlag='false' // 'true' or 'false'
   // The next two are only relevant if the above is 'false'
   // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false'